The Definitive Guide To Blood Titer Requirements

 The most common reason that people need a blood titer is that they are working or studying in a healthcare environment like a hospital.
 Healthcare environments are full of all sorts of nasty bugs and one’s risk of getting infected with one of them is much higher than, say, getting a drink at a coffee shop.

 As part of getting routine vaccinations growing up, many people have already received vaccinations that were designed to protect people against these infections and may already have antibodies in their blood.
 This is where the blood titer comes into play.
 The blood titer can check if your antibody levels are adequate – and, as a result, you are considered immune – for specific types of diseases that you might encounter in a hospital or other healthcare setting.
+Data on vaccination coverage in adolescents demonstrates high rates of vaccinations in the United States, suggesting that many people may already have positive blood titers for these diseases:

 More awareness has been put on making sure people are immune to specific disease before studying or working in a healthcare setting.
 In fact, the Centers for Disease Control and Prevention (CDC) recommends that healthcare facilities put in place prevaccination testing and/or vaccination policies for healthcare providers who may be exposed to preventable infections.